5KRC1/JavaScript-Shopping-Cart-Tutorial-By-Telmo-Sampaio-6th-Part/README.md

 }
 ```

-##### After adding them make sure they work by opening console and seeing if buttons display the text when pressed.
+##### After adding them make sure they work by adding onclick to ion-icons, opening console and seeing if buttons display the text when pressed.

 4. Lastly we make functions do stuff and make them run on click of icons like in code below